open-cloud/xos/docs/example_service.md

 > Note: Earlier versions included a tool to track model dependencies, but today
 > it is sufficient to create a file named `model-deps` with the contents:` {}`.

-The Synchronizer has two parts: A container that runs the synchronizer process, and a playbook (typically Ansible) that configures the underlying system.
-The following describes how to construct both.
+The Synchronizer has three parts: The synchronizer python program, model policies which enact changes on the data model, and a playbook (typically Ansible) that configures the underlying system.
+The following describes how to construct these.

-### Synchronizer Container
+### Synchronizer Python Program

 First, create a file named `exampleservice-synchronizer.py`: